Zhanna-Lopuliak/mice-py/docs/source/index.rst

 A comprehensive Python implementation of **Multiple Imputation by Chained Equations (MICE)** for handling missing data in statistical analysis and machine learning workflows.

-Developed as part of a master's thesis at Ludwig Maximilian University of Munich, Statistics Department.

 Key Features
 ------------